wq/wq/docs/releases/wq.app-1.3.0a1.md

 ### Upgrade Notes

-To create a progressive web app, be sure to enable wq.app's [service worker](#user-content-service-worker) support.
+To create a progressive web app, be sure to enable wq.app's [service worker](#service-worker) support.
 Then, customize your app icon by editing `app/public/images/icon.svg`, and saving it to `app/public/images/icon-1024.png`.
 Customize the title and colors in `app/public/manifest.json`, run `./deploy.sh` again, and ensure HTTPS is enabled.
 Your web app should be ready for installation.

 The `wq phonegap` command remains, but will likely fail when sending the payload to the build servers.
 It will be removed in wq 2.0 (see #121).

 [PhoneGap Build]: https://build.phonegap.com
 [pwa]: https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps/Installable_PWAs

-## <a name="react-native-expo">React Native + Expo</a>
+## React Native + Expo

 > **wq.app now supports React Native and Expo if you need a truly native app.**